rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 :::
 ::::

-With that, ETH2 is all set.
+With that, the Beacon Node is all set.
 On to the validator client!